TomasSirotek/WordPress-Site/README.md

 Use PHP functions to fetch the content from Wordpress (title and content) and the Advanced Custom Fields plugin fr all other dynamic content.

 - Setting up Wordpress on local MAMP enviroment
-- Implemeting WP and PHP in basic HTML, CSS website
+- Implementing WP and PHP in basic HTML, CSS website

 ### Screenshot